 The Small Hive Beetle (SHB) Aethina tumida Murray, 1867 (Coleoptera: Nitidulidae) a pest of honey bees, is reported from colonies of European honey bees, Apis mellifera Linnaeus in Bapatla, Andhra Pradesh and this article reports its first incidence in South India.
 Larvae cause enormous damage to the hives, digging tunnels among the cells of the honeycomb to feed on pollen, honey and bee brood.
 The SHB can cause serious economic damage to the bee colonies because it can destroy entire colonies as well as stored unextracted honeycombs.

-Key words: Honey bee , Apis mellifera ,Small hive beetle Aethina tumida, , Alien species,
+Key words: Honey bee , Apis mellifera ,Small hive beetle Aethina tumida, Alien species,

 Bapatla, Andhra Pradesh